Relaxed Highest Weight Modules from $\mathcal{D}$-Modules on the Kashiwara Flag Scheme: Categories and

 By Remark \autoref{Rem:LwlambdaequalsR!*wlambda} $\Hol_0^{\RVerma \Z}(\lambda)$ contains $\Hol_0(\lambda)$.
 Analogous to the notion of an admissible closed subset of $X$ of \cite{KT95}[p.
 34] we have

-\begin{Def} We call a finite union of $s_i \overline{X_w}$ and $\overline{X_w}$, $w \in W$, relaxed admissible closed subset of $X$. \end{Def} We consider the collection of relaxed admissible closed subsets as a poset w.r.t. inclusion.
+\begin{Def} We call a finite union of $s_i \overline{X_w}$ and $\overline{X_w}$, $w \in W$, relaxed admissible closed subset of $X$. \end{Def} We consider the collection of relaxed admissible closed subsets as a poset with respect to inclusion.
 The collection of admissible closed subsets of $X$ is a cofinal subposet of it.